JECY-Portfolio/VOTERS-AGE-ELIGIBILITY-CHECKER/README.md

 3. If the age is **18 or above**, the program prints:
    _"You are eligible to vote."_
 4. If the age is **less than 18**, the program prints:
    _"You are less than 18 years old and NOT eligible to vote."_

+## How to Run:
+Open the project in Visual Studio or any C# IDE.
+Compile and run the program.